apnarm/ftp2http/README.md

 User accounts in the the configuration file
 -------------------------------------------

-A specific format is used, which can be generated using the `ftp2http -a` command.
+A specific configuration format is used, which can be generated using the `ftp2http -a` command.

 Example: